Azure/azure-sdk/releases/2021-03/java.md

 ## Release highlights

-### Azure Communication Administration was deprecated
+### Azure Communication Administration is deprecated

 - Phone number administration will be moved into a new package Azure Communication Phone Numbers.